Subodh22/ultra/README.md

 - Ensure note has sufficient text content (>50 characters)
 - Check Supabase logs for errors

-### Google Calendar not connecting
+### Calendar events not creating
-- Verify OAuth credentials
+- Verify MCP_CALENDAR_URL is correct
+- Check MCP server is accessible
-- Check redirect URI matches exactly
+- Check browser console for errors
-- Ensure Calendar API is enabled in Google Cloud Console
+- Ensure the MCP server is responding correctly

 ### Cards not appearing
 - Check processing status in notes page